charlotte-pel/LabelNoiseTS/README.md

 The following options are mandatory:
 - `-d path/to/dir`: directory path
 - `-f fileName`: file name (should be a .h5 file)
-- `--noClass 10`: number of class presents in the generated dataset
+- `--noClass 10`: number of classes presents in the generated dataset
 - `--noise random`: type of class label noise added to the data.
 Either `random` or a dictionary for systematic noise.
 The dictionary needs to be in a Python format: {'Wheat':('Barley','Soy'),'Barley':'Soy'}.
 - `--noise.level [0.05,0.1]`: a list containing the noise levels added to the data.

 The following options are optional:
 -`--config config_file`: a configuration file can be used to parameterize the double logistic function parameters (please refer to the Remote Sensing journal paper).
-- `--save_csv`: the data will be also saved in csv files (one file per type of noise and per level of noise)
+- `--save_csv`: the data will also be saved in csv files (one file per type of noise and per level of noise)
 - `-v`: verbose mode
 - `--vis`: saving default visualisation (one Figure per class depicting all the NDVI profiles and one Figure depicting mean averaged NDVI profiles per class)